silvae86/install-dspace6-in-ubuntu16/README.md

 # DSpace 6.x on Ubuntu 16.04

-Thanks to Claudia Jurgen and all others who [helped me](https://groups.google.com/forum/#!topic/dspace-tech/nzH76gcvWjc) at the DSpace Technical forum, you are great!
+Thanks to Claudia Jürgen and all others who [helped me](https://groups.google.com/forum/#!topic/dspace-tech/nzH76gcvWjc) at the DSpace Technical forum, you are great!